nla-group/classix/README.md

 plt.show()
 ```

-## Explainable function
+## The explain method

-CLASSIX provides convenient API for visualization of cluster assignment explanation, particularly for single object tracking and pair of object comparison.
+CLASSIX provides an API for the easy visualization of clusters, and to explain the assignment of data points to their clusters.
-Now we demonstrate this function with example of the same data as follows:
+Now we demonstrate this functionality with some simple data:

 ```Python
 classix.explain(plot=True)
 ```
 <img src=https://github.com/nla-group/classix/blob/master/docs/source/images/explain_viz.png width=500 />

-The output clearly illustrates groups and clusters information:
+The output summarizes the computed groups and clusters:

 ```
 A clustering of 5000 data points with 2 features has been performed.